bayeshack2016/sysj/README.md

 ## The future

+- show NTL (night-time light) data and change over time (give us 1 more hour and we'll have these change in infrared light heatmaps done!)
 - analyze whole world (using world bank PPP/CPI data), with focus on developing countries (NTL should be stronger signal there than in developed countries)
-- show NTL (night-time light) data and change over time
 - show entire country view for state-to-state comparisons
 - show entire state view for county-to-county comparisons
 - automated pipeline that takes in raw VIIRS images, and generates both NTL statistics and powers the web app for data exploration